circleci/circleci-docs/jekyll/_cci2/executor-types.md

       - run: echo 'Hello, Windows'
 ```

+We recommend using the [windows-tools](https://circleci.com/orbs/registry/orb/circleci/windows-tools) for setting  the executor and shell in your build.

+Building on Windows is not available on installed versions of CircleCI.

 ## Using Multiple Docker Images
 It is possible to specify multiple images for your job.
 Specify multiple images if, for example, you need to use a database for your tests or for some other required service. **In a multi-image configuration job, all steps are executed in the container created by the first image listed**.
 All containers run in a common network and every exposed port will be available on `localhost` from a [primary container]({{ site.baseurl }}/2.0/glossary/#primary-container).